-Students who were ineligible to attend the State University System directly from high school should obtain the associate degree, complete a selected State University's major and General Education requirements, and must also complete 56 transferable units with a "C" (2.0) grade point average before becoming eligible for transfer.
-Deficiencies in college preparatory high school subjects must also be made up.
+Students who were ineligible to attend the State University System directly from high school and complete a selected State University's major and General Education requirements, and must also complete 60 transferable units with a "C" (2.0) grade point average before becoming eligible for transfer.
 These students must complete 30 units from the CSU General Education Breadth Requirements which include A(1), A(2), A(3), and B(4).
 See a WCC counselor for details.